joey-public/joey-public.github.io/markdown/b_md2html_post2_wrtitingthecode.md

 <p>hello world!</p>
 ```

-We can see that `markdown` import is working and that the `markdown.markdown()` function call is successfully converting our input markdown style string into valid html code.

-We can also see that the `markdown()` function returns a string to us containing html code.
-It is up to the user to decide what to do with that string.
+The `markdown.markdown()` function converts an input string into an output string.
+The input string should be in markdown format, and then the output will be valid html code.

-Lets try one more quick trick in this post.
-Try sending the output of m`md2html` program into a new html file we will call `out.html`.
+Sending the output of m`md2html` program into a new html file `out.html` with the following command.
 ```bash
 python md2html.py > out.html
 firefox out.html &
 ```

-You should be able to see your file rendering in the browser!
-Note the `<class 'str'>` inside of `out.html` is not needed and you can delete that line, but it does not really matter much since this is just a demonstration.
+Opening out.html in any browser should show Hello World printed in a heading 1 style.

 ## Conclusion

-In this Post I created our script and generated our first html file!
 In the next post I will update the `md2html` script to read in a markdown file as an input argument.

 ___